 3. Drink Veggie and Fruit Shakes

 At least once a day, make one of your snacks a raw veggie and organic fruit shake.
 This has been amazing for my health and energy these past few months since trying it.
-By consuming vegetables raw, none of the nutrients are lost like with cooked vegetables, and you ensure that you get your daily does of fruits and veggies in an easy to digest form for your body.
-The natural sugars get me hyped up, and help cleanse the body.
+By consuming vegetables raw, none of the nutrients are lost like with cooked vegetables, and you ensure that you get your daily dose of fruits and veggies in an easy-to-digest form for your body.
+The natural sugars get me hyped up and help cleanse the body.

 4. Know Where your food comes from

 Do you know where your beef, pork, chicken, and milk come from?
 Do you know the processes these things undergo before they reach the consumer?
-I highly recommend you watch Food Inc., Forks Over Knives, read about the current food production crisis, and then read about the cancer rates in countries with a more vegetarian diet compared to the U.S. and see what the food industry does not want you to know!
+I highly recommend you watch Food Inc., Forks Over Knives, read about the current food production crisis, and then read about the cancer rates in countries with more vegetarian diets compared to the U.S. and see what the food industry does not want you to know!
 I am serious!
-I am a latin woman who has always loved meat and dairy, but now that I am discovering where this comes from, how it is made, and what is put into it…I am now considering the option of becoming a flexitarian.
-Do yourself a favor and take 10 minutes to research at least on of these.
+I am a Latin woman who has always loved meat and dairy, but now that I am discovering where this comes from, how it is made, and what is put into it…I am now a pescetarian and even am reducing fish slowly.
+Do yourself a favor and take 10 minutes to research at least one of the major foods groups your consume.

 5. Meat is not your Best and Only Source of Protein!

-There are amazing super foods out there with more protein per serving that animal proteins such as Goji Berries, Quinona, edemame, bee pollen (5-7 times more protein than beef), chia seeds, and of course tofu, beans and lentils amongst many others.
+There are amazing superfoods out there with more protein per serving than animal proteins such as Goji Berries, Quinoa, edamame, bee pollen (5-7 times more protein than beef), chia seeds, and of course tofu, beans, and lentils amongst many others.
+In order to build muscle and burn fat, you need to consume enough protein to make it happy. i highly recommend you try vegan protein options that are so much better for your stomach and the environment.

 6. Sick?
 Skip the pills!

-Vitamin C is a huge immune booster as many people know but what If you could have it without all of the toxins and chemicals used into making capsules and over the counter medication?
-Enter the goji berry, eating organic oranges, actually going out into the sunlight and getting a dose of vitamin D as well, and you will be good in no time.
+Vitamin C is a huge immune booster as many people know but what If you could have it without all of the toxins and chemicals used in making capsules and over-the-counter medication?
+Enter the goji berry, eating organic oranges, actually going out into the sunlight, and getting a dose of vitamin D as well, and you will be good in no time.
 The body can heal itself quite well, it is just that people are not educated on nutrition these days and believe all the misleading food labels.

-Hope these nutritional tips help you as a professional belly dancer, or even in just your regular job.
-In two to three weeks you should feel a big change in your energy, and digestion.
+I hope these nutritional tips help you as a professional belly dancer, or even in just your regular job.
+In two to three weeks you should feel a big change in your energy level and digestion.

 It wasn’t until I began eating more unprocessed foods that I was finally able to manage my IC better, get rid of my mini love handles, and perform at my best.
 I sincerely hope that you find value in this information.
 Learning about Nutrition for Professional Belly Dancers is so beneficial.